biersoeckli/QuickStack-Docs/docs/getting-started/cluster-setup.md

     * Verify the required ports (like 6443) are open on all servers.
 * **In QuickStack, the new Node is not showing up**
     * Ensure that you waited a few minutes after running the installation script.
-    * Check that all Pods in the Kubernetes cluster are online by running `kubectl get pods -A`.

-## Key Points About Cluster Nodes

-*   **Master Node:** The primary server that manages the cluster.
-It's where QuickStack is initially installed.
-*   **Worker Nodes:** Additional servers that join the cluster to expand resources.
-They help to handle more load and provide redundancy.

-## Next Steps

-*   **[Deploying Your First App](./first-app.md):** Now that you have a cluster, you can deploy your first application!
-*   **[Managing Apps](./managing-apps/creating-apps.md):** Learn how to manage applications on your cluster.